ccpgames/ServiceStatus.Core/README.md

         return builder.Uri;
     }

+	// Responsibilities this check belongs to
     public override Dictionary<string, ServiceStatusRequirement> Responsibilities => _responsibilities;

+	// Name of the check
     public override string Name => "LoginService";

+	// Cache duration is not used in this example
-    public override TimeSpan?
+	// but could be added to the evaluation public override TimeSpan?
 CacheDuration => _cacheDuration;

+	// Is the check enabled
     public override bool IsEnabled() => true;
 }
 ```